To what extent might the COVID-19 pandemic be a catalyst for progress or otherwise in gender diversity within the management consultancy sector?

 Despite the benefits, WFH is not a level playing field

-However several studies of working parents’ lives during Covid-19 have shown that a disproportionate share of the burden of unpaid work in the home is still falling on women.
+Several studies of working parents’ lives during Covid-19 have shown that a disproportionate share of the burden of unpaid work in the home is still falling on women.
 Research by scientists from the universities of Oxford, Cambridge and Zurich during March and April 2020 revealed that working women in the UK undertook more childcare and home-schooling across all wage brackets, compared to men with similar earnings.
 Although this pattern is occurring regardless of income the impacts are variable and exacerbate existing inequalities.
 Furthermore, single parents may be particularly unfairly disadvantaged as they carry the full burden of work and domestic responsibilities.

 Other industry observers stress that even among full-time high-earning women who have so far maintained their careers while caring for children in the pandemic, many are increasingly concluding that the juggling act is unsustainable.
 “It’s a trend we’re seeing now, not three months ago,” says Allyson Zimmermann, a Zurich-based executive director at Catalyst “One [major client] shared that she’s seen senior women leaving because they just can’t do it anymore… I am hearing more women are also going into part-time.”